 However, meaningful efforts to change this trend are underway.
 Organizations such as TechWomen are working together with initiatives like Girls Who Code, and Million Women Mentors, to advance math- and science-based opportunities to women around the world -- and this is no easy task.

 In a sense, that work is like trying to un-ring a bell that's been ringing since the beginning.
 As Karen D. Purcell, author of Unlocking Your Brilliance, said, “The bias is so entrenched in our culture that we often don't even recognize it.
 While the situation has changed substantially in the past 20 or 30 years, there is still a sense that women aren't as good at math.”

-The question remains: how should we ultimately view the Elizabeth Lowell Putnam prize?
-Conveniently, the means to an answer may be concealed in the very mathematical doctrine at the competition’s core.
+The question remains: How should we ultimately view the Elizabeth Lowell Putnam prize?
+Conveniently, the answer may reside in the very mathematical field at the competition’s core.

 According to game theory, a zero-sum game is a mathematical representation of a situation in which the participant's gain (or loss) is exactly balanced by the losses (or gains) they incur by participating in the first place.

 That seems just about right: the Elizabeth Lowell Prize’s perpetuation of a harmful bias may be perfectly balanced by the incentive it provides to end that bias, once and for all.

 A satisfying proof?
 Perhaps not.
 But you can't argue with math.